mikepierce/MMGraphFunctions/README.md

  -  `GraphModel[g]` displays the graph *g* in various different layouts with the edges and vertices colored with `GraphColor`.

-	`GraphModel[g, n]` displays *n* different layouts of *g* like above.
+	`GraphModel[g,n]` displays *n* different layouts of *g* like above.

 # ToDo

- -  Change the documentation in the package to be more clear and match the README.
+ -  Add a citation to the README and to the Brute-Force-Search.nb as soon as that paper actually gets published.
- -  Add any of the many relevant functions that I have to this package.
+ -  Add any of the other relevant function that I have in scratch notebooks to this package.
- -  Change `DeleteGraphDuplicates` so that it runs in O(nlg(n)) and preserves order.
- -  Have some kind of code review done.
-See if any of the functions can be made more efficient.
-    Ask if there is some better way (that I don't already know) to organize a Mathematica package.
  -  Be open to suggestions/recommendations/requests.